Raven logo

 Plain text

-Markdown keeps the note readable.
-People can read it, and so can apps, scripts, and command-line tools.
+Markdown keeps the note readable to you and to apps, scripts, and command-line tools.

 Reachable files

-If Claude or Cursor can read the folder, they can work from your notes without asking you to paste context first.
+If Claude, Codex, or Cursor can read the folder, they can work from your notes without asking you to paste context first.
+Raven Companion adds permissioned Raven-aware edits.

 Versionable history